 A reasonable payment plan can be arranged if the liability cannot be paid immediately.

 Will I owe money to the IRS and/or the South Dakota Department of Revenue?

 You will need to contact those agencies to determine if you owe additional tax.

 What if I don’t agree with the audit findings?

 You may request a hearing upon receipt of the Audit Summary.
 An appeal must be made within 20 days, must be in writing, and state why you believe the audit result is incorrect.
 Hearings are conducted by telephone before an Administrative Law Judge.

 Does my hearing request stop interest from accruing?

 No. However, you can do so by paying the amount owed.
 If you prevail at the hearing, your money will be refunded.

 Can I reschedule the audit?

-Yes, unless the audit is dealing with an urgent matter such as an unemployment insurance claim.
+Yes, unless the audit is dealing with an urgent matter such as an reemployment assistance claim.
 To arrange another date and time, contact the auditor as soon as possible.